 There are a number of influencing factors that determined the overall layout configuration and structure of the greater Clayville-Tembisa Mega-Housing Project.
-The explanation below will focus on Clayville Extension 50.
+The explanation below will focus on extensions 71, 76-80 to better display Clayville Extension 71.
 These factors relate to:

-- The nine access points to the site.
-Four accesses on the southernmost road within the township, two accesses on the Proposed K109 and two accesses along the eastern portion of the township and one access on the northern portion of the township. - The alignment of the proposed K109 through the site. - The road classifications and associated spacing's - The linkages with the surrounding areas and the proposed Clayville Ext.
-71, 76-80 Townships
+- The 5 access points to the site.
+One access on the southernmost road within the township, two accesses on the Proposed K109 and two accesses along the eastern portion of the township. - The alignment of the proposed K109 through the site. - The road classifications and associated spacing's - The linkages with the surrounding areas and the proposed Clayville Ext.
+50 Township